-In considering the nature of the services provided by Ernst & Young LLP and Marcum LLP, our audit committee determined that such services were compatible with the provision of independent audit services.
-Our audit committee discussed these services with Ernst & Young LLP and Marcum LLP and management to determine that they were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act, as well as the requirements of the PCAOB.
-Our audit committee required that all services performed by Ernst & Young LLP and Marcum LLP be pre-approved prior to the services being performed.
+In considering the nature of the services provided by Ernst & Young LLP, our audit committee determined that such services were compatible with the provision of independent audit services.
+Our audit committee discussed these services with Ernst & Young LLP and management to determine that they were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act, as well as the requirements of the PCAOB.
+Our audit committee required that all services performed by Ernst & Young LLP be pre-approved prior to the services being performed.
 Pre-approval may also be given as part of the audit committee's approval of the scope of the engagement of the independent auditor or on an individual, explicit, case-by-case basis before the independent auditor is engaged to provide each service.
 The pre-approval of services may be delegated to one or more of the audit committee's members, but the decision must be reported to the full audit committee at its next scheduled meeting.
-During the fiscal years ended December 31, 2021 and 2020, all services by Ernst & Young LLP and Marcum LLP, respectively, were pre-approved in accordance with these procedures, and our audit committee continues to require that all services being performed.
+During the fiscal years ended December 31, 2022 and 2021, all services by Ernst & Young LLP were pre-approved in accordance with these procedures, and our audit committee continues to require that all services being performed.